COVID-19 pandemic: Prevention

-Preventive measures to reduce the chances of infection include getting vaccinated, staying at home or spending more time outdoors, avoiding crowded places, keeping distance from others, wearing a mask in public, ventilating indoor spaces, managing potential exposure durations, washing hands with soap and water often and for at least twenty seconds, practising good respiratory hygiene, and avoiding touching the eyes, nose, or mouth with unwashed hands.
+Preventive measures to reduce the chances of infection include getting vaccinated, staying at home, or spending more time outdoors, avoiding crowded places, keeping distance from others, wearing a mask in public, ventilating indoor spaces, managing potential exposure duration, washing hands with soap and water often and for at least twenty seconds, practising good respiratory hygiene, and avoiding touching the eyes, nose, or mouth with unwashed hands.

-Those diagnosed with COVID-19 or who believe they may be infected are advised by healthcare authorities to stay home except to get medical care, call ahead before visiting a healthcare provider, wear a face mask before entering the healthcare provider's office and when in any room or vehicle with another person, cover coughs and sneezes with a tissue, regularly wash hands with soap and water and avoid sharing personal household items.
+Those diagnosed with COVID-19 or who believe they may be infected are advised by healthcare authorities to stay home except to get medical care; call ahead before visiting a healthcare provider; wear a face mask before entering the healthcare provider's office; when in any room or vehicle with another person, cover coughs and sneezes with a tissue; regularly wash hands with soap and water; and avoid sharing personal household items.